LINOSNCHENA/NodeAPI--Serialization-Angular-or-ReactJS/README.md

-##  Frontend, NodeJS, Serialization -and-MySQL
+##  Frontend, nodeJS, serialization, and MySQL

 The API is processing data query in the engine of the database.
 The middle-ware constructs statements and then these constructed statements are transported to the database where the database engine execute them.